 The first contemporary A-frame in the United States was built in 1934 near Lake Arrowhead by legendary architect Rudolph Michael Schindler for Gisela Bennati.
 Bennati, his fellow Austrian, was an artist and teacher based in Los Angeles, and her house still stands as a local landmark today.
 But the popularity of these rustic cabins didn’t hit full stride until the 1950s, with the subsequent explosion of the middle class.
 More Americans were searching for affordable weekend retreats, and the A-frame was inexpensive and easy to build.

 “Many of these were built from kits,” explains Howard, who grew up around A-frames in Colorado and sees them regularly on annual trips to see family in Vermont.
 “You didn’t need an architect to design it.
 Structurally, they just work and don’t need to be engineered.”
 A-frames have come in and out of style over the subsequent decades, but the tiny house movement of the early 2000s and the pandemic-inspired wanderlust and nature quest of the last couple of years has fueled interest.
-Leah Bopf, the creator of the “A-Frame Dreams” Instagram account and real estate finder site, which tracks current A-frames for sale across the country, saw her social media following increase from 10,000 to 110,000 last year.
+Leah Bopf, the creator of the “A-Frame Dreams” Instagram account and real estate finder site, which tracks current A-frames for sale across the country, saw her social media following increase from 10,000 to 110,000 in one year.

 “They’re not as affordable as they used to be, but I can still find the occasional A-frame for under $100,000,” Bopf says.
 “Not in California, of course.”